Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Conclusion

 \section{Conclusion}

-In this paper, we propose $\ourmethodlong$ \ ($\ourmethod$) to address Return Decomposition for the RL tasks with delayed rewards in an interpretable and principled way. $\ourmethod$ reformulates RD from a causal view and recovers the generative process within the MDPs with trajectory-wise return, supported by theoretical evidence.
+In this paper, we propose $\ourmethodlong$ \ ($\ourmethod$) to address reward redistribution for the RL tasks with delayed rewards in an interpretable and principled way. $\ourmethod$ reformulates reward redistribution from a causal view and recovers the generative process within the MDPs with trajectory-wise return, supported by theoretical evidence.
 Furthermore, $\ourmethod$ forms a compact representation for efficient policy learning.
-Experimental results show that, in $\ourmethod$, not only does the explainable reward redistribution produce a qualified supervision signal for policy learning, but also the identified compact representation promotes policy optimization. \paragraph{Limitation and Future Work.} The limitations of our work arise from the assumptions made.
-Firstly, we assumed that the reward function is stationary, which means that our method may not be able to handle dynamic changes in the reward function.
-This limitation may prevent our method from being used in some non-stationary scenarios, such as online RL.
-Additionally, the static causal graph and causal discovery methods we have employed may not be suitable for scenarios with potential confounding factors and dynamic changes in causal structure.
-Although such scenarios are common in real-world problems, our method may not be able to address them effectively.
-Lastly, an important direction for future work is to extend our proposed method in the case of partial observable MDP and to discuss the identifiability in such scenarios.
+Experimental results show that, in $\ourmethod$, not only does the explainable reward redistribution produce a qualified supervision signal for policy learning, but also the identified compact representation promotes policy optimization.